 On April 30, 2020, we announced the appointment of LONZA Group as manufacturer of GMP oxypurinol for the XRx-008 and XRx-101 programs.
 The launch of oxypurinol manufacturing for both programs is the first step to advance toward clinical testing.
-Lonza is a leading global supplier to the pharmaceutical, biotech and specialty ingredients markets.
+Lonza is a leading global provider of integrated healthcare solutions.
 Securing the manufacturing of oxypurinol and formulation in preparation for a bioequivalence study and the submission of the Investigational New Drug ("IND") package with the FDA are the main priorities to enable the pivotal Phase 3 clinical trial.